0snap/zeek-cluster/README.md

     $ docker-compose down           # (in same directory) tear down cluster, throw away containers

 Toy around with it, for example `docker inspect bro-cluster_worker1_1`, find the IP and request some port there (locally!).
 When you now exec into the `manager` container you should see your request to the worker in the manager logs (`current/conn.log`)

+### Custom Scripts

+[Bro can be scripted](https://www.bro.org/sphinx/scripting/index.html).
+Per default, it will load the script at `$BRO_HOME/share/bro/site/local.bro`.
+See also the [broctl#bro-scripts](https://www.bro.org/sphinx/components/broctl/README.html#bro-scripts) documentation.

+To add custom scripts just mount a volume into the manager container.
+See the [docker-compose.yml](docker-compose.yml) for an example.
+The manager will populate the scripts to all workers.